-On a similar note, the vacancy rate in Durham is pretty low, sitting at 5.5%.
-This is much lower than the rate of 9.5% from 2010.
+On a better note, the vacancy rate in Durham isn’t awful, sitting at 6.85%.
+This is a tad higher than the U nited States’ average of 5.85%.

 There is a chance that increased apartment development in Durham could assist both the vacancy rate and lower rent prices, but it is yet to be seen what, if any, impact will follow.